- Malaria (Parasitology)

 - Analysis of parasite-host interactions involved in pathology and disease

-Recently, the LMRG applied their expertise of Plasmodium genetic modification to the human parasite P. falciparum and developed a novel method to efficiently generate stable genetically modified Pf that are free of heterologous drug selectable markers facilitating sequential genetic modifications.
-This method is key in creating a genetically attenuated PfSPZ vaccine (GAP vaccine), developed in collaboration with Sanaria, which has gained regulatory approval and will be tested in volunteers in 2017.
-As with rodent malaria parasites the LMRG, has developed technologies to not only remove genes from the parasite genome but have also insert transgenes into the human parasite.
-The LMRG have further refined the recently described CRISPR-Cas9 genetic modification method in P. falciparum to more rapidly create mutant (gene deletion and insertion) parasite lines, free of genes encoding drug resistance proteins.
+Recently, the LMRG applied their expertise of Plasmodium genetic modification to the human parasite P. falciparum and developed a novel method to efficiently generate stable genetically modified P. falciparum that are free of heterologous drug-selectable markers, facilitating sequential genetic modifications.
+The LMRG have refined the CRISPR-Cas9 genetic modification method for P. falciparum.

 www.pberghei.eu is a web-based database (RMgmDB) from the Leiden Malaria Group containing information on genetically modified rodent malaria parasite lines generated by many labs worldwide.
 Specifically, it contains data of three rodent malaria parasite species; Plasmodium berghei, P. yoelii and P. chabaudi.
 The aim of this database is to provide the research community access to detailed information on the generation (e.g. disruption, tagging, mutation, transgene expression) and phenotype of genetically modified malaria parasites.
 The information in this database is shared with the ‘Sanger Institute Pathogen Genome Database’ (www.GeneDB.org) and ‘EuPathDB Bioinformatics Resource Center for biodefense and Emerging / Re-emerging Infectious Diseases’ (www.PlasmoDB.org)